-Chartists can also scan for specific P&F patterns using daily data and the drop-down menu for user-defined scans.
-Over 20 P&F patterns and criteria are included as “Predefined Chart Patterns”.
-Users can combined these P&F patterns with other non-P&F criteria to create truly unique scans.
+Chartists can also scan for specific P&F patterns using daily data and the drop-down menu for P&F Patterns on the Advanced Scan Workbench.
+Over 20 P&F patterns and criteria are included in this drop-down menu.
+Users can combine these P&F patterns with other non-P&F criteria to create truly unique scans.

 There are many specific chart patterns for 3-box Reversal charts.
 These are detailed in the ChartSchool articles below.

 Chartists may also wish to calculate Price Objectives using the Horizontal Count or the Vertical Count.
-These are more involved, but there are detailed articles in the ChartSchool.
+These are more involved, but there are detailed articles about them in ChartSchool: